Contact Us - CBC Calgary News Team

 Erin has won several regional and national RTNDA awards for his investigative reporting in Alberta since moving home in 2005.

-When he is not chasing down stories, Erin can be found chasing pucks on the ice or chasing after his son Oskar everywhere else.
+When he is not chasing down stories, Erin can be found chasing pucks on the ice or chasing after his sons Oskar and Emmet everywhere else.

 Allison has reported from the swampy muskeg of James Bay, a snow king's castle in Yellowknife, the storied nickel and copper mines of Sudbury, the tin-roofed townships of Cape Town, and the bath-warm blue waters of Zanzibar.